UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

    proxyCommand ssh -W aristotle.rc.ucl.ac.uk:22 ccxxxxx@socrates.ucl.ac.uk
 ```

-You can now just type `ssh legion` or `scp file1 aristotle:~` and you will go through Socrates.
+You can now just type `ssh myriad` or `scp file1 aristotle:~` and you will go through Socrates.
 You'll be asked for login details twice since you're logging in to two machines, Socrates and your endpoint.

 #### Windows - WinSCP